Sustainable sales and marketing

 For an insurance company, it is important to gain the trust of customers by ensuring that the products and services offered are clearly explained and transparently marketed.

-The trust that customers have in the Sampo Group companies’ integrity is the foundation of the companies’ positive reputation.
+The trust that customers have in Sampo Group’s integrity is the foundation of the company’s positive reputation.
 Therefore, paying attention to the risks associated with sales and marketing is important to Sampo Group.
-Such risks include inappropriate customer advice and product sales; lack of clarity in terms, prices, and fees; errors in claims handling; and errors in the complaint process.
+Such risks may include inappropriate customer advice and product sales; lack of clarity in terms, prices, and fees; errors in claims handling; and errors in the complaint process.
 To minimise the risks and increase value for the customer, Sampo Group continuously works to develop and improve customer service, and sales and marketing practices.

 Governance